nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 - - it means that both the X and Y components of the movement vector are active (i.e., not zero) or non-zero (1,2) instead of (0,0).

+- - #### 🟤 Diagonal movement combines both directions, which results in the player moving at a speed that is the diagonal vector's magnitude.

+#### 🥥 🌴 This magnitude is longer than either axis individually due to the Pythagorean theorem.

 <br>
 <br>